 When I told him what I was doing, he started laughing and patting me on the back.
-He treated my a super-athlete.
+He treated me like a super-athlete.

 It was a paradox.
-To an average cross-country cyclist, riding only 34 miles would considered an lazy day.
+To an average cross-country cyclist, riding only 34 miles would be considered a lazy day.
 Yet, when viewed from the perspective of an

 "ordinary joe," riding 34 miles is a lot and oh my gosh, it's just unbelievable that you rode your bike from California to here!!! ;-)

-After Christy left me at the Subway, I was ready to go.
+After Christy was gone, I was ready to go.
 Beyond Hattiesburg, the plan was to ride a few miles south and then ride east on

 Highway 98 as far as I could towards the Alabama state line.
 There were no motels that I knew of in that section of small towns named